hiuxia/Blockchain-based-AI-study-companion/INTEGRATION_README.md

 We've implemented several custom hooks to interact with the API:

-- `useFileUpload`: For uploading PDF files with progress tracking
+- `useFileUpload`: For uploading PDF files with progress tracking and duplicate handling
 - `useProcessPolling`: For polling task status during document processing
+- `useTaskProcessing`: Combines taskStore with polling for unified task management
 - `useChatHistory`: For managing conversation history

 ### State Management